elena-roff/customer_DA/readme.md

 # business-case-DA
 Data Analysis of Customer demographics &amp; Predictive modeling of Purchase amounts.

-Case study and DataHack competition hosted at Analytics Vidhya (www.datahack.analyticsvidhya.com/contest/black-friday/).
+Case study and DataHack competition hosted at [Analytics Vidhya] (www.datahack.analyticsvidhya.com/contest/black-friday/).

 Content table:
-1. Data Analysis of customer demographics
+1. Elaboration of a Customer Portrait
-2. Analysis of target/predictor variables
+2. Data transformation & adding variables
-3. Predictive Modeling of purchase amount
+3. Regression Analysis of Purchase amount

 This Notebook was created with intention to:
 - create a business case type portfolio project